alex-ahr/openpublish/README.md

         - However, if you move the dir to somewhere else (say, `assets/content`) the output is different (7 notes, instead of 32)
 - [ ] Note list on left side
 - [ ] More documentation
+    - [ ] Guide for using obsidian-git for Obsidian-Sync-like service
+    - [ ] Guide for using submodule for private vault